 I have been honing my teaching systems for years, and now I find that my own students are demanding more.
 They want resources that they can use at home to continue the great work that we have done in lessons or workshops together.
 I am now making these resources available to interested clarinetists all over the world.
 When you join the Clarinet Mentors community, you can immediately access some of the complimentary resources that are available through my website and our popular e-newsletter.
 The newsletter comes every two weeks, and always contains a short educational article or video that you can use to improve your own clarinet playing experience immediately.

 You will also be the first to hear about other available resources such as home-study courses, teleseminars and lessons.
 If you sign up for our newsletter, you will get some great clarinet pointers delivered to your inbox within 2 weeks.

 Here’s a video of me doing some of the performing that I enjoy best.
-This features an excerpt of Brooklyn Bridge, by Michael Daugherty, for clarinet and wind ensemble.
-I was privileged to perform this with my friends and colleagues of the Pacific Symphonic Wind Ensemble in March of 2011.
+The first video features the first movement of the Tichelli Clarinet Concerto which I performed in the summer of 2015.
+The second video is an an excerpt of Brooklyn Bridge, by Michael Daugherty, for clarinet and wind ensemble from March of 2011.
+I was privileged to perform both of these pieces with my friends and colleagues of the Pacific Symphonic Wind Ensemble.